General undergraduate program FAQs

 Yes, in fact, we encourage students to join student organizations and participate in recreational sports and outside interests.
 Berkeley Engineering offers over 70 different groups that students can join, and there are even more throughout campus.
 Visit our student life section for more information and a list of student teams and organizations.

-All Berkeley Engineering students are assigned a faculty adviser, an Engineering Student Services (ESS) adviser and a departmental adviser.
-Faculty advisers are mentors and help students select the appropriate courses to complete their major.
-Students are expected to meet with their assigned faculty adviser at least twice a year to discuss course selection and prepare for class enrollment.
+All Berkeley Engineering students are assigned a faculty adviser, an Engineering Student Services (ESS) adviser, and a departmental adviser.
+Faculty advisers are mentors who help students select elective courses that align with the student’s career and education goals.
 ESS advisers help students navigate university and College of Engineering policies and procedures, and they are a lifeline for other questions and concerns that students may have during their academic career at Berkeley.
 Departmental advisers guide students toward opportunities within their field of study.
 They provide referrals to student groups related to the student’s major and handle all aspects of faculty advising and research opportunities.
 Peer advisers are also available to answer general questions regarding policy and course requirements during the academic year.

 If you have questions specific to Berkeley Engineering’s application requirements, curriculum or student life, feel free to email Engineering Student Services.